5 Common Myths About Credit Cards

 I Need a Credit Card to Save Money on My Purchases

 Many stores will offer discounts for having a store credit card.
 Stores do not offer cards to give you discounts; they offer cards because they realize that while most people intend to pay the card off every month, few actually do.
 They make more back on interest than they do on the discount they offer to you.

 Think about the 10% savings you get on the purchases: You will likely pay more than that in interest on the card if you do not pay it off in full every month.
-If you really would like to get access to in-store discounts, some stores now offer a debit card option with similar savings.
-You may want to look into using that instead.
+If you really need or want access to in-store discounts, some stores now offer a debit card option with similar savings.
+Consider using that instead.